davidcollins4481/canton-python-gimp-fu/README.md

 - GIMP-Python (Python-Fu) and Script-Fu is that GIMP-Python stores images, layers, channels and other types as objects rather than just storing their ID.
 This allows better type checking that is missing from Script-Fu, and allows those types to act as objects, complete with attributes and methods.
 - GIMP-Python is not limited to just calling procedures from the PDB.
 It also implements the rest of libgimp , including tiles and pixel regions, and access to other lower level functions.

+## What is possible with Python and GIMP
+- automating actions
+- interfacing with GIMPs internal procedures
+- interfacing with other plugins

+## PDB (Procedural Database)
+The PDB (Procedural DataBase) is the most important interface to access the image manipulation functions of The GIMP.
+The libgimp library provides some functions to call functions from the PDB or enter new functions into the PDB.

+## Hello, World!
+- structure of a plugin
+- break down of the register args
+- location to store the script
+    - Windows, MacOS, Linux

 ### Resources
 [Script-Fu vs Python-Fu](https://www.gimp.org/docs/python/index.html)

 [GIMP PDB](https://www.gimp.org/docs/scheme_plugin/)